faqbb/manager-app-mern/README.md

 # User Management Application

-This is a real-time user management application built with a modern stack.
+This is a real-time user management application built with a MERN stack.
 It uses a combination of technologies to handle user management, real-time updates, and logging.
 Below is an overview of the technologies and features included in this application.

 ## Technologies Used